Detecting And Repairing A Sewer Leak On Your Drain System

 broken house drain

 A sewer leak below ground is more difficult to repair.
-Obviously having to break a concrete basement floor requires heavier tools, sometimes a jackhammer is needed.
+Having to break a concrete basement floor requires heavier tools, sometimes a jackhammer is needed.
 It is also harder to pinpoint the location of an underground leak.
 Underground leaks should be handled by licensed plumbers.
-The skill set is well above that of a handy man or a homeowner.
+The skill set is well above that of a maintenance person or a homeowner.

-Underground sewer leaks on the main house sewer require an even higher skill set.
+Underground leaks form drain pipes on the main house sewer require an even higher skill set.
 Relatively deep excavations typically have to be made.
 Safety in following proper excavation procedures is a mandatory skill set.
 In addition, in almost all jurisdictions permits are required, and a licensed plumber must perform the work.

 sewer water